michielappelman/workers-sso-auto-login/README.md

 ### 6. Test the Integration

 - Visit your application's login page.
-- You should be auto-logged in as the mapped legacy user, without needing to enter credentials.
+- If auto-login is enabled: You will be seamlessly logged in without seeing the login form.
+- If auto-login is disabled: The login form will appear with credentials pre-filled, and you can submit it to log in.

 ## Potential Customization